sara-sabr/ITStrategy/presentations/en/SLF.md

 - Diagnose and Recommend changes on problems that inhibit the desired changes in behaviours
   - example: Heavy Governance promotes risks, need to reduce burden of giving permission to work
   - example: Senior Advisors release process mapping involving 13 different teams and up to 49 email exchanges, need for embedded teams
-- Measuring strategy progress using non-invasive means and make course correction
+- Measuring strategy progress using non-invasive means and making course correction from emperical evidence
 - Challenge current thinking and approaches
   - example: No more status update meetings due to modern tools (KANBAN boards in the open)
   - example: This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech